Info

 DevGameClub@gmail.com

-Welcome to Dev Game Club, where this week we finish our series on 2003's Prince of Persia: The Sands of Time.
-We talk about the unfortunate elevator sequence, the final platforming of the game, its circular story and of course, our takeaways.
+Welcome to Dev Game Club, where this week we continue our series on Resident Evil 4.
+We talk about the new horror in the game, our systematic companion and the other NPC, look at the choice of paths, and then take the tram.
 Dev Game Club looks at classic video games and plays through them over several episodes, providing commentary.

 Sections played: